 The Masters favors course history more than any other event on the PGA Tour based on Data Golf’s course history tool.
 Creative ball-strikers excel, as evidenced by recent winners like Tiger Woods, Sergio Garcia, Bubba Watson and Phil Mickelson.

-The PGA Championship will run May 20-23 at Kiawah Golf Resort (South Course) on Kiawah Island, S.C.
+The 2021 PGA Championship took place May 20-23 at Kiawah Golf Resort (South Course) on Kiawah Island, S.C.

 The PGA Championship is typically the easiest setup of the four majors and the most similar to a regular PGA Tour setup.
 That means if conditions allow, the tournament favors long and high hitters.
 Rory McIlroy won the 2012 PGA Championship here at 13-under par.

-The US Open is scheduled to return to its standard spot on the golf schedule from June 17-20.
-Torrey Pines (South) hosts the major for the first time since 2008, when Woods at minus-1 in a playoff.
+The US Open returned to its standard spot on the golf schedule, June 17-20.
+Torrey Pines (South) hosted the major for the first time since 2008, when Woods at minus-1 in a playoff.
+This time around in San Diego, Jon Rahm captured the crown.

 The US Open is typically the toughest test of golf in the world each year.
 The USGA sets it up to ideally be a challenge to break par, which is often the case when looking at the winning score.
 Length and accuracy off the tee have been a key statistic in recent years as the courses have gotten longer.